BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Everyone has a Price** `PASSIVE`

-Whilst within 6" and Line of Sight of the Master of Lake-town, this model may re-roll failed To Wound rolls of a natural 1 when making Strikes.
-This rule has no effect if the Master of Lake-town has no Will points remaining.
+Whilst within 6" and Line of Sight of the Master of Lake-town, this model may re-roll failed To Wound Rolls of a natural 1 when making Strikes.
+This special rule has no effect if the Master of Lake-town has no Will Points remaining.

 </div>